bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 NOTE: Rails configures Zeitwerk to infer file names using the [`String#camelize`](https://api.rubyonrails.org/classes/String.html#method-i-camelize) method.
 For example, it expects that `app/controllers/users_controller.rb` defines the constant `UsersController` because that is what `"users_controller".camelize` returns.
 The section [Customizing Inflections](#customizing-file-names-and-defined-constants) below documents ways to override this default.

-Because file names carry that information, Rails can determine which file defines which constant by its directory and file name.
+Because file names carry that information, Rails can determine which file defines which constant by its directory and file name alone.

 Rails sets up loaders that build this map from the autoload paths during the application's boot process.
 For each constant, the loaders register a lazy-load